MonadWizard/django_OMDB_project/README.md

-# Using OMDB API try to create a custom movie search web application.
+# By using OMDB API try to create a custom movie search web application.

 Basic IMDB type of website  built in django web framework using Python. using OMBD API key.